rgyani/microservice-patterns/README.md

 The APIs exposed by the API gateway are most likely running over HTTP Protocol (like REST, GraphQL, gRPC, SOAP etc) and the traffic can be both north-south (outside the datacenter) or east-west( inside the datacenter)

 ##### Service Mesh
-Consider an alternative approach, where we want to build a service-to-service communication between two or more services.
-We would have to implement and re-implement traffic policies like security, observability and error handling in each of our services in possibly different programming languages.
+Consider an alternative approach, where we want to build a service-to-service communication between two or more services.<br> We would have to implement and re-implement traffic policies like security, observability and error handling in each of our services in possibly different programming languages.<br>
-This can lead to fragmentation, and more management apart from the obvious security risks.
+This can lead to fragmentation, and more management apart from the obvious security risks.<br>
-What If we could outsource the network management of any request to a proxy living outside, (but alongside) our service.
-This proxy is by default portable and implements features like mutual TLS encryption, identity, routing, logging, tracing, load-balancing.
+What If we could outsource the network management of any request to a proxy living outside, (but alongside) our service.<br> This proxy is by default portable and implements features like mutual TLS encryption, identity, routing, logging, tracing, load-balancing.<br>
 This layer can document how well (or not) different parts of an app interact, so it becomes easier to optimize communication and avoid downtime as an app grows.

 ![img](imgs/service-mesh-1680.png)

-It is commonly mis-understood that API gateways are used for north-south traffic, while Service Meshes are for east-west traffic.
+It is commonly mis-understood that API gateways are used for north-south traffic, while Service Meshes are for east-west traffic. <br>
 A better definition would be that API gateways are generally more focussed on L7 traffic policies, while Service mesh support both L4/L7 traffic policies.

-Another major difference between the two patterns is the deployment model.
+Another major difference between the two patterns is the deployment model.<br>
-In a service mesh pattern, we must deploy a proxy data plane alongside each replica of each service.
-This can obviously be met with resistance.
+In a service mesh pattern, we must deploy a proxy data plane alongside each replica of each service.<br> This can obviously be met with resistance.
 Also, there might be legacy product boundaries or third party services, which don't allow access control from outside the service.

 ##### Service Discovery
-A modern microservice-based application typically runs in a virtualized or containerized environments where the number of instances of a service and their locations changes dynamically.
+A modern microservice-based application typically runs in a virtualized or containerized environments where the number of instances of a service and their locations changes dynamically.<br>
-Services typically need to call one another, and can use a **Service Registry** to determine the location of a service instance to which to send requests.
+Services typically need to call one another, and can use a **Service Registry** to determine the location of a service instance to which to send requests.<br>

-A Service registry, is a database of services, their instances and their locations.
+A Service registry, is a database of services, their instances and their locations. <br>
-Service instances are registered with the service registry on startup and deregistered on shutdown.
-Client of the service and/or routers query the service registry to find the available instances of a service.
-A service registry might invoke a service instance’s health check API to verify that it is able to handle requests
+Service instances are registered with the service registry on startup and deregistered on shutdown.<br> Client of the service and/or routers query the service registry to find the available instances of a service.<br> A service registry might invoke a service instance’s health check API to verify that it is able to handle requests.<br>

-However now this Service Registry become a critical system component, which much be managed (unless built-into the infrastructure)
+However now this Service Registry become a critical system component, which much be managed (unless built-into the infrastructure) <br>
-Although clients should cache data provided by the service registry, if the service registry fails that data will eventually become out of date.
+Although clients should cache data provided by the service registry, if the service registry fails that data will eventually become out of date.<br>
-* Consequently, the service registry must be highly available.
+* Consequently, the service registry must be highly available.<br>
-* The clients of the service registry need to know the location(s) of the service registry instances.
-  Service registry instances must be deployed on fixed and well known IP addresses.
-Clients are configured with those IP addresses.
+* The clients of the service registry need to know the location(s) of the service registry instances.<br> Service registry instances must be deployed on fixed and well known IP addresses.
+Clients are configured with those IP addresses.<br>

 #### 4. How to handle authentication between services
 It has been confusing to differentiate between authentication and authorization.
-In fact, it is very simple.
+In fact, it is very simple.<br>
-**Authentication**: Refers to verify **who you are**, so you need to use username and password for authentication.
+**Authentication**: Refers to verify **who you are**, so you need to use username and password for authentication.<br>
-**Authorization**: Refers to **what you can do**, for example access, edit or delete permissions to some documents, and this happens after verification passes.
+**Authorization**: Refers to **what you can do**, for example access, edit or delete permissions to some documents, and this happens after verification passes.<br>

 In a monolith, we can have a **Security Module** which authenticates the identity of the user.
-Once logged in, a session is created for the user.
+Once logged in, a session is created for the user. <br>
-The server returns a sessionId to the user, which is passed with each subsequent request.
+The server returns a sessionId to the user, which is passed with each subsequent request. <br>
 The application can then use the Session Id to verify the user’s identity, without having to enter a user name and password for authentication each time.

 With the above approach in a monolith, we face the following problems
 * Authentication and authorization logic needs to be handled in each microservice.
 * It breaks the principle of single responsibility

-So, we replace the above SessionID(and its corresponding Session Store), with Client Tokens which are held by the user themselves and are typically stored in the browser in the form of cookies.
+So, we replace the above SessionID(and its corresponding Session Store), with Client Tokens which are held by the user themselves and are typically stored in the browser in the form of cookies. <br>
 The Token holds the user’s identity information, and each time the request is sent to the server, the server can therefore determine the identity of the visitor and determine whether it has access to the requested resource.

-The Token is used to indicate the user’s identity.
+The Token is used to indicate the user’s identity. <br>
-Therefore, the content of the Token needs to be encrypted to avoid falsification by the requester or the third party.
-**JWT (Json Web Token)** is an open standard (RFC 7519) that defines the Token format, defines the Token content, encrypts it, and provides lib for various languages.
+Therefore, the content of the Token needs to be encrypted to avoid falsification by the requester or the third party.<br> **JWT (Json Web Token)** is an open standard (RFC 7519) that defines the Token format, defines the Token content, encrypts it, and provides lib for various languages.

 ![img](imgs/jwt.png)